Do I need to book for a public open day?

-Children are welcome to climb the tower, but they must be a minimum of 1 metre high, and must be able to ascend and descend the tower unaided.
-Under our health and safety guidelines children or babies cannot be carried.
+Children are welcome to climb the tower, but they must be a minimum of 1.15 metres high and must be able to ascend and descend the tower unaided.
+Under our health and safety guidelines, children or babies cannot be carried.
 This includes the use of papooses.

 Please refer to our Health and Safety Guidelines.

 Please be aware that there are 16 steep steps up into the lantern.